cookernetes/cookernetes/README.md

 ![](https://komarev.com/ghpvc/?username=Psuedodoro)
-# Hi there, I'm Psuedodoro! 👋
+# Hi there, I'm Foxy! 👋

 If you are wondering where my repos have gone, please read [this statement](RepoStatement.md) where I explain it all (it's not too long dont worry)!